cs3157-borowski/recitations/recitation_1/git.md

 ### Working Directory to Staging Area
 You made some changes to your local repository in your working directory.
 Using `~$git status`, git will show you the files that you have changed using HEAD as a point of refrence for these changes.
-At this point, you can precisely see what changes you made using `~$ git diff' to see the difference between HEAD (reference to last commit) and your working directory.
+At this point, you can precisely see what changes you made using `~$ git diff` to see the difference between HEAD (reference to last commit) and your working directory.
 Now, let's stage these changes and prepare them for a future commit.
 Using `~$git add <filename(s)>` you can move these changes in your working directory to the staging area.
 Try running `~$git status` after, you will see that git reports that you have staged changes and are ready to commit.

 1. `~$git status` - Shows differences from the result of changes in your working directory from the HEAD reference
 2. `~$git diff` - Shows those exact differences between the HEAD reference and working directory